Moscow Urban Renewal Agency Partner Projects

 Identity on Main

-The Fields Holding Company recently acquired the former Sharpe Oil property and an adjacent prior railroad property for a proposed mixed use development called Identity on Main.
-The $24 million project includes 154 residential dwelling units and 3,000 square feet of retail space.
-The MURA partnered with the developer through an OPA to reimburse $65,568.80 for highway access improvements.
-This project is in a highly visible location near a prominent entrance to the University of Idaho campus serves as a significant catalyst to additional private investment in the area.
+The Fields Holding Company acquired the former Sharpe Oil property and an adjacent prior railroad property for a mixed use development called Identity on Main (now recently bought by Republic on Main).
+The $24 million project included 154 residential dwelling units and 3,000 square feet of retail space.
+The MURA partnered with the developer through an OPA to reimburse up to $350,000 for environmental remediation and highway access improvements.
+This project is in a highly visible location near a prominent entrance to the University of Idaho campus and served as a significant catalyst to additional private investment in the area.

 EMSI, an economic consulting firm, was quickly outgrowing their facility in the Alturas Technology Park and was in need of additional space.
 The MURA partnered with developer Wentz and Associates to facilitate the $1 Million renovation of the former Daily News building downtown into a modern and attractive office space for EMSI.
 The MURA entered into an Owner Participation Agreement (OPA) with the developer to reimburse up to $45,000 in expenses to extend the City’s fiber optic network to the building and to reconstruct the streetscape on Jackson Street.